TatianaTylosky/solving-and-preventing-merge-conflicts/guide.md

 separate branches that are then merged together by a course lead.

 Example:
-Fix-typo branch --> preview branch --> master branch
+courtney-add-android branch --> preview branch --> master branch

 Naming convention:
 Please use your name and then a couple words describing what you are